simonmika/egmontmika.com/content/blog/removing-the-mask.md

 Removing our masks - becoming vulnerable.

-It's not a shame but a first step into the freedom of an authentic life.
+It's not a shame, but a first step into the freedom of an authentic life.